Freaks (1932 film): Plot

 A beautiful and conniving trapeze artist named Cleopatra seduces a carnival sideshow dwarf named Hans after learning of his large inheritance.
 This is much to the chagrin of Frieda, his fiancée, also a dwarf.
 Cleopatra also conspires with circus strongman Hercules to kill Hans so she will inherit his wealth.
 Meanwhile, other romances flourish among the sideshow performers: the Bearded Lady, who is in love with the Human Skeleton, gives birth to their daughter.
 The news is spread among the friends by the Stork Woman.
 Additionally, Violet, a conjoined twin whose sister Daisy is married to Roscoe, the stuttering circus clown, becomes engaged to the circus's owner.

 Hans, enamored with Cleopatra, ultimately marries her.
-At their wedding, Cleopatra begins poisoning Hans's wine but drunkenly kisses Hercules in front of Hans, revealing her affair.
-Oblivious, the other "freaks" announce that they accept Cleopatra in spite of her being a "normal" outsider; they hold an initiation ceremony in which they pass a loving cup around the table while chanting, "We accept her, one of us.
-We accept her, one of us.
-Gooble-gobble, gooble-gobble."
-However, Cleopatra's mean-spirited amusement at this ceremony soon turns into fear and anger after Hercules jokes that the rest of the entertainers plan to turn her into one of them.
-She mocks them, tosses the wine in their faces and drives them away before berating Hans and drunkenly parading him around on her shoulders like a child.
-The humiliated Hans realizes that he has been played for a fool and rejects Cleopatra's attempts to apologize, but then he falls ill from the poison.
-While bedridden, Hans "apologizes" to Cleopatra and also "takes" the poisoned medicine that she is giving him, but he secretly plots with the other entertainers to strike back at Cleopatra and Hercules.
+At their wedding Cleopatra begins poisoning Hans's wine but drunkenly kisses Hercules in front of Hans, revealing her affair, as the other entertainers are busy celebrating.
+Dwarf Angeleno leads the "freaks" in an initiation ceremony for Cleopatra, to Hercules's amusement.
+When he offers her the ceremonial wine cup, Cleopatra refuses it in disgust and drives them away, then berates Hans and drunkenly parades him around on her shoulders like a child.
+Hans realizes that he has been played for a fool and rejects Cleopatra's attempts to apologize, but then he falls ill from the poison.
+While bedridden, Hans apologizes to Cleopatra and appears to take the poisoned medicine that she is giving him, but secretly plots with the other entertainers.